Caving in New Zealand: Overview

+There are thousands of caves in New Zealand and their make up is generally limestone, marble, lava and sandstone.
+Location of caves are generally not disclosed as this assists in the conservation of the caves and artifacts held within them.
+To join the society only requires an email to membership officer.

 Accidents and rescues

 There have been a number of notable caving accidents since the 1940s, and at least four deaths As of 2007.
-On 4 January 1960, Peter Lambert was killed by falling rocks while being winched out of Harwoods hole, and in 1995, Dave Weaver drowned while cave diving in Pearse Resurgence near Nelson.
+On 4 January 1960, Peter Lambert was killed by falling rocks while being winched out of Harwoods Hole, and in 1995, Dave Weaver drowned while cave diving in Pearse Resurgence near Nelson.

 In 1998, one of the most active cavers of the country, Kieran McKay, broke his jaw in Bulmer Cavern on Mt Owen.
 While the cavern has few squeezes and crawls, the operation to retrieve him from deep within the cave occupied around 80 cavers (in direct position or as support) from all over the country for several days.

 In 2007, Michael Brewer, another experienced caver, was struck by falling rock deep within the Greenlink-Middle Earth cave, in an incident which attracted widespread media attention in the country.
 Brewer suffered cracked ribs, concussion, and a broken pelvis.
 It took about 3 days to get him to the surface (a 3 km distance normally taking 5 hours), and while most of the distance was covered with Brewer on a stretcher, and several tight squeezes were widened with explosives, he had to be pushed and pulled through some sections.
 The effort involved more than 50 cavers and cost around NZ$100,000.

 In 2008, Jane Furket, a 28-year-old experienced recreational caver and member of the Nelson Caving Club, fell in the Luckie Strike cave west of Waitomo.
 She broke her hip and lost three teeth.

 New Zealand cave rescues are undertaken by SAR teams composed of experienced cavers who have also undergone specialised training courses and exercises.